-New Zealand operates a direct deduction policy for residents who qualify for NZS/VP or social security benefits and receive public pensions from other countries.
-Their New Zealand payments are reduced by up to the amount of the overseas public pensions, and in some instances these deductions are made from NZS/VP payments otherwise due to the recipients' spouses or partners.
+New Zealand operates a 'direct deduction' policy for residents who qualify for NZS/VP or social security benefits and receive public pensions from other countries.
+Their New Zealand payments are reduced by up to the amount of the overseas pensions, and in some instances these deductions are made from NZS/VP payments otherwise due to the recipients' spouses or partners.

-The Retirement Commissioner is aware of the grievances about direct deductions among a number of overseas public pension recipients.
+The Retirement Commissioner is aware of the grievances about direct deductions among a number of overseas pension recipients.
 Many arise from differences in the definition of a qualifying overseas pension and intending immigrants lacking adequate information about the policy.
 The 2010 Review of Retirement Income Policy made a number of recommendations on the policy, and these are reiterated in 2013.
-See appendix one for more detail.
+See Appendix One for more detail.

-Table 4: Overseas pension deductions from NZS and VP recipients
+Overseas pension deductions from NZS and VP recipients

-As at 31 March Number of recipients Proportion of total NZS/VP recipients Average annualised value of deducted pension in NZ\$
+As at end March Number of recipients Proportion of total NZS/VP recipients Average annualised value of deducted pension in NZ\$

 2007 47,232 9.3% \$4,083

 2010 53,938 9.9% \$3,742

 2013 65,042 10.3% \$3,532